MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/sharepoint-taxonomy.md

 ![Diagram showing the stages and statuses of creating a topic in the Term store.](../media/knowledge-management/taxonomy-diagram.png)

-When someone requests to create a topic from a term, the taxonomy service relays the following information about the term to Viva Topics for the creation of a corresponding topic.
+When someone requests to create a topic from a term, the taxonomy service relays information about the term to Viva Topics for the creation of a corresponding topic.
+The includes the following:

 - Name (default label)
 - Synonyms